 Bronze, Copper, Brass & Stainless-Steel Screening

 You can also get screening made from bronze wire that is composed of 90 percent copper and 10 percent zinc, but this option is much more expensive than aluminum.
 At an even higher premium, you can buy copper, brass, or stainless steel.
-All of these except brass are typically made using a .011 wire size in an 18-by-14 or 16-by-16 mesh.
-Brass is made with heavier wire: usually .018 wire in a 16-by-16 mesh.
+All of these except brass are typically made using a .010 wire size in an 14×16 or 16×16 mesh.
+Brass is made with heavier wire: usually .018 wire in a 16×16 mesh.

+Bronze screening is the least expensive, at about $1 per square foot; copper and stainless are closer to $1.20.
+Brass is about $2.15 per square foot.
+When ordering specialty metals, expect a minimum order of about $100.
 When new, bronze has a golden shine.
 Copper, bronze, and brass will eventually take on a verdigris patina; stainless steel, the strongest, stays a shiny silver.
-Copper, bronze, and brass should not be installed in aluminum screen-door frames because where the two metals touch they will corrode.
+Copper, bronze, and brass should not be installed in aluminum screen-door frames because corrosion will occur where the two metals touch.

 Pet-Resistant Screening Fabric